rixx/books.rixx.de/src/reviews/william-goldman/the-princess-bride.md

   - 2018-02-28
   did_not_finish: false
   rating: 5
+related_books:
+- book: neil-gaiman/stardust
+  text: Strangely enough, Stardust feels similar to Princess Bride.
+Though admittedly, the similarity is more prominent in the movie version of Stardust, which in turn cannot hope to compete with the Princess Bride movie.
 ---

 Well, this was just plain funny.
 Great storytelling, great pacing, great everything.
 I caught myself looking up if William Goldman really had a son.
 He hasn't, thank god.